A trip to the Kootenai River valley offers a variety of fly fishing choices. Whether you will be spending the day with one of our guides

 ~ Buy Montana Fishing Licenses Here ~

-Mountian lakes are still snowed in.
+Mountian lakes are thawed out.
 Take a hike and let us know!

 Time to fish.
 Give us a call.